 2018-2019 Freshman Merit Scholarships

-Just by being accepted, you will be considered for scholarships.
-If you will be attending our residential campus full-time, you will be awarded at least a $4,000 scholarship and potentially even more to include need-based aid.
-Award amounts and criteria vary.
 Recipients are selected primarily on the basis of the strength of their applications for admissions.
 The scholarship profiles described below are based on a combination of high school GPA and ACT composite test scores submitted at time of acceptance.
-SAT scores are converted to equivalent ACT scores for purposes of awarding merit scholarships.
-Recipients will be granted the highest award for which they qualify and will receive official notification of their award after filing the Free Application for Federal Student Aid (FAFSA), listing Carson-Newman University with federal code 003481 no later than August 1st.
+To be considered for additional University need based aid, recipients should file the Free Application for Federal Student Aid (FAFSA), listing Carson-Newman University with federal code 003481 no later than August 1st.

 Presidential Scholarship- Amount $12,000- recognizes and rewards students who rank among the strongest in the nation.
 Recipients are those students who are marked not only by significant accomplishment in their academic and personal lives, but who show extraordinary potential for success as leaders of the future.
 Students with a 3.90 high school GPA, and a 27 ACT score are eligible.